LuciusColt/CAIN/content/Handbook & Game Mechanics/Game Mechanics/Defiance/Flux.md

 >Temporal Instability: Many of your powers give you this hook.
 When the hook resolves, roll 1d6:
 >
 >1.
 Permanently add to your agenda ‘Prove that you are the real you.”
-If you gain this result again, you immediately suffer sin overflow.
+If you gain this result again, you immediately suffer strain overflow.
 >
 >2.
 Mysterious injuries open up.
 You go unconscious from pain, putting you out of the current scene, and take an injury.
 >